TristonianJones/cel-spec/doc/langdef.md

 #### Presence and Comprehension Macros

-**has(message.field)** \- Checks if a field exists within a message.
-This macro supports proto2, proto3, and map key accesses.
+**has(message.field)** \- Checks a protocol buffer message for the presence of a field, or check a map for the presence of a string key.
 Only map accesses using the select notation are supported.

 **Signatures**